-Many signaling protocols for lightpath establishment in wavelength-routed networks have been proposed: BR (Backward Reservation) [9], FR (Forward Reservation) [9], IIR (Intermediate-Initiated Reservation) [6], and PR (Parallel Reservation) [7].
+Many signaling protocols for lightpath establishment in wavelength-routed networks have been proposed: Backward Reservation (BR) [3], Forward Reservation (FR) [3], Intermediate-Initiated Reservation (IIR) [4], and Parallel Reservation (PR) [5].
 The main purpose of these works has been to improve blocking performance.
 These protocols have been evaluated as hard-state signaling protocols since it is supposed that signaling messages are never lost in those performance evaluations.
 In hard-state signaling, states are managed by explicit signaling messages; that is, nodes continue to reserve unnecessary wavelengths when signaling messages are lost.
 An infrequent lack of signaling messages could be dealt with by message retransmission.
-However, when nodes cannot communicate with each other due to failures of their control planes or for some other reasons, unnecessary wavelengths are not released until the control plane is recovered.
+However, when nodes cannot communicate with each other due to failures of their control planes or for some other reason, unnecessary wavelengths are not released until the control plane is recovered.
 Resource utilization thus deteriorates.

-In [5], five types of signaling class, the pure soft-state, pure soft-state with three types of extensions, and the pure hard-state, are modeled with a Markov chain.
+In Ji et al. [6], five types of signaling class-the pure soft-state, pure soft-state with three types of extensions, and the pure hard-state-are modeled with a Markov chain.
 The authors also analyze the inconsistency ratio, which is the probability that states of a source node and a destination node are not consistent, of each signaling class by using steady-state probabilities.
-However, their model cannot be applied to the analysis of GMPLS RSVP-TE because they consider only the forward control state, which is delivered from source nodes to destination nodes.
+He et al. [7] compare the inconsistency ratio for two state refresh schemes: end-to-end state refresh and hop-by-hop state refresh.
+The authors show that the hop-by-hop state refresh outperforms the end-to-end state refresh.
+The pioneer work in Ji et al. [6] shows the essential aspects of soft-state protocol, such as inconsistency ratio and number of messages to maintain the state.
+However, their model cannot be applied to the analysis of GMPLS RSVP-TE because their model considers only the forward control state, which is delivered from source nodes to destination nodes.
 Furthermore, the relation between the inconsistency ratio and network performance is unclear.
+Komolafe and Sventek [8] investigate the impact of message loss of the GMPLS control plane via computer simulations.
+The results indicate that the loss of RSVP-TE messages is a crucial factor to determine the overall performance in establishing and maintaining lightpaths.

-In this paper, we investigate how control parameter settings for GMPLS RSVP-TE affect the network performance and when the message retransmission of GMPLS RSVP-TE works effectively.
-To more precisely understand the influence of each control parameter to the network performance and the relation between control parameter settings, we extend the Markov model in [5] for GMPLS RSVP-TE.
-Using the Markov model, we can describe the behavior of GMPLS RSVP-TE in detail and can analyze the steady-state probabilities of an LSP (Label Switched Path) session.
+In this paper, we evaluate the performance of GMPLS RSVP-TE; we investigate how control parameter settings affect the performance of GMPLS RSVP-TE and when the message retransmission of GMPLS RSVP-TE works effectively.
+To more precisely understand the influence of each control parameter on the network performance and the relation between control parameter settings, we extend the Markov model in Ji et al. [6] for GMPLS RSVP-TE.
+Our model incorporates RSVP-TE that has the control state for backward direction.
+Using the Markov model, we can describe the behavior of GMPLS RSVP-TE in detail and can analyze the steady-state probabilities of a Label Switched Path (LSP) session.
 We then investigate the network performance, such as resource utilization and LSP setup delay of GMPLS RSVP-TE.
-From our numerical analyses, we demonstrate that the resource utilization of RSVP-TE can be equivalent to those of hard-state protocols when the loss probability of signaling messages is relatively low.
-We also examine the effectiveness of message retransmission and reveal that the use of such message retransmission can result in poor resource utilization in some cases.
+From our numerical analyses, we demonstrate that the resource utilization of RSVP-TE can be equivalent to those of hard-state protocols when the loss probability of signaling messages is relatively low and that soft-state protocols are more stable to control plane failure than hard-state protocols.
+We also examine the effectiveness of message retransmission and show that the use of such message retransmission can result in poor resource utilization in some cases.